yoctoproject/poky/documentation/overview-manual/overview-manual-concepts.rst

 .. note::

-   The entire image generation process is run under Pseudo
+   The entire image generation process is run under Pseudo.
-   .
 Running under Pseudo ensures that the files in the root filesystem have correct ownership.

 .. _sdk-generation-dev-environment: